DoSzero/Wild-Monkey/README.md

 # Wild-Monkey
-V3 MT  with added ViewModel and changed API Trees
+V3 MT but new With added ViewModel and changed API Trees